rhlobo/bigtempo/README.rst

 Contribute
 ==========

-1. On the tracker_, check for open issues or open a new one to start a discussion around a feature, idea or bug.
+1. On the tracker_, check for open issues or open a new one to start a discussion around an idea or bug.
 2. Fork the repository_ on GitHub to start making your changes.
 3. Write a test which shows that the bug was fixed or that the feature works as expected.
 4. Send a pull request and wait until it gets merged and published.
 Make sure to add yourself to AUTHORS_.